juarezfe/thumbnail-creation/README.md

 <!--
 title: 'AWS Python Example: Thumbnail Creation'
-description: 'This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to deploy a Python project running on AWS Lambda using the traditional Serverless Framework.'
 layout: Doc
 framework: v3
 platform: AWS